MaxMotovilov/galette/README.md

 and combines it with a random nonce to obtain the key.

 * `secret`: only used by the default key manager.
 If not set, the secret is generated automatically so it could not be shared with other instances of the same application or with other applications and it will not be preserved across the server restart.
-Set it to a long (192 bit or more) pseudorandom bit string
+Set it to a long (160 bit is good) pseudorandom bit string
 (in binary encoding); you can obtain one from `crypto.randomBytes()`.